Buying real estate in Berlin?

 Which areas are truly high-end in Berlin right now?

-The truly high-end neighborhoods in Berlin right now are Mitte (especially Regierungsviertel and areas near Gendarmenmarkt), Charlottenburg-Wilmersdorf (particularly around Kurfürstendamm and Grunewald), prime Prenzlauer Berg (Kollwitzkiez and Helmholtzkiez), and select waterfront locations in Kreuzberg and Friedrichshain with landmark-adjacent new builds.
+The truly high-end neighborhoods in Berlin in 2026 are Mitte (especially the Regierungsviertel and areas near Gendarmenmarkt), Charlottenburg-Wilmersdorf (particularly the Kurfurstendamm corridor and Grunewald), the prime micro-locations of Prenzlauer Berg (Kollwitzkiez and Helmholtzkiez), and select waterfront new-build developments in Kreuzberg and Friedrichshain.

 How much does it really cost to buy, beyond the price, in Berlin in 2026?